binaryguru101/MedicinalDatabase/README.md

 ## Project Summary

 - **Database Normalization**
-  - Analyzed the given medicinal database and decomposed it into multiple CSV files for improved structure and clarity.
+  - Analyzed the given medicinal database and decomposed it into multiple CSV files.
-  - Each CSV represented a distinct entity (e.g., drugs, diseases, targets, biomarkers, pathways) to enable clear separation of concerns and easier data management.
+  - Each CSV represented a distinct entity (e.g., drugs, diseases, targets, biomarkers, pathways).

 - **Relationship Modeling in Neo4j**
-  - Translated foreign keys from the source data into Neo4j graph relationships for more intuitive querying.
+  - Translated foreign keys from the source data into Neo4j graph relationships.
   - Designed and implemented the following relationship types:
     - `Drug → Target` via `[:TARGETS]`
     - `Disease → Biomarker` via `[:ASSOCIATED_WITH]`